msf-ocba/hmis_sipca_bridge/README.md

 1. Generating the mapping file (mapping between Kobo input and dhis2 output)
 2. Get the CSV source file, process it, generates dhis2 payloads and send to the server.

+## Virtual Environment
+Modern Linux distributions (like Ubuntu 23.04+, Debian 12+, and Fedora) now implement PEP 668.
+This policy prevents pip from installing packages into the system-wide Python environment to avoid breaking OS-critical tools that rely on specific Python versions.
+The recommended solution is using a Virtual Environment.
+This is the standard way to isolate your project dependencies without touching the system Python.

+Steps:

+# 1. Create the environment (in our case, the name is 'sipca_env')
+`python3 -m venv sipca_env`

+# 2. Activate it
+`source sipca_env/bin/activate`

+# 3. Now you can install packages normally
+`pip install -r requirements.txt`

 ## Getting Started

 To use these scripts, you will need to have `Python3` installed on your system, and also the Python dependencies listed in `requirements.txt`.
 In order to install the dependencies you should run: